 Super Mario Maker was released for Mario's 30th birthday.
 It allows players to build and play their own Super Mario levels and share them online.
 For this the player has a large number of different elements from Mario games which they can arrange to form courses.
-More elements are unlocked by spending time with designing game levels.
-Players can also arrange their own and downloaded levels to worlds.
-There are also four different game styles to choose from, which pick up the graphic styles as well as gameplay elements from different games in the Super Mario series.
+More elements are unlocked by spending time on designing game levels.
+Players can arrange their own levels and downloaded levels into worlds.
+There are four different game styles to choose from, which pick up the graphic styles and gameplay elements from different games in the Super Mario series.
 There is also a large number of pre-installed sample courses for players to complete.

 Super Mario 64

 Platform: Nintendo 64, Nintendo DS (Download available for Wii and Wii U)

 Bowser has kidnapped the princess and hidden the Power Stars in the various paintings hanging on the walls of the castle.
 Mario can enter these paintings, which serve as doors to the different levels, with each level offering a few different tasks to complete.
 The castle itself takes the place of a world map.
 This game was not only made possible by the better graphics of the N64 but also the new kind of controller, which features a small joystick.